nf-core/website/markdown/developers/modules.md

 ### ext.args

 This is the main way to pass non-mandatory non-file inputs (flags, options, strings, etc.) to a tool within a module.
-Every nf-core module must include an `$args` variable within the command of the tool itself (unless all possible options are provided as `input:` channels).
+Every nf-core module MUST include an `$args` variable within the command of the tool itself (unless all possible options are provided as `input:` channels).

 Pipeline developers can define sensible settings based on their `meta` maps or other process variables to this variable via a `modules.config` (see below).
 Note that pipeline users are able to override these settings.
 Therefore if the _module_ (not the tool!) requires a particular parameter to execute, such